 - Within one week of receiving committee feedback, applicant emails to Curriculum Committee Chair all required documents (with revisions).

-- Once approved by the committee, Dean Wong will review, sign, and send to Records & Registration.
+- Once approved by the committee, Dean Grimm will review, sign, and send to Records & Registration.

 TCNJ School of Humanities and Social Sciences